Grey's Anatomy season 6 finale: Reviews

 The site also lauded Ellen Pompeo's character stating, "Meredith would suffer a miscarriage in the middle of patching up Owen Hunt's bullet wound - and be so hardcore, just as her best friend was next door in risking death to save Meredith's man, that she would just keep working even as blood dripped down her legs.
 A moment like that works only if everyone involved is 100% committed to the insanity of it, and here everyone was.
 They all went for it and came up with a riveting two hours of TV.
-At the completion of the eleventh season Wired named the episode in its must-watch list adding, "The show reaches its dramatic apex in a multi-episode arc about a deadly spree shooter who visits the hospital with a vendetta.
+At the completion of season 11, Wired named the episode in its must-watch list adding, "The show reaches its dramatic apex in a multi-episode arc about a deadly spree shooter who visits the hospital with a vendetta.
 The repercussions of this incident will echo through most of season 7, and well into the future."
-The site also called Pompeo's ’Shoot Me.
+The site also called Pompeo's 'Shoot Me.
 I'm Your Eye for an Eye.' the best scene from the entire series.